awslabs/aws-serverless-data-lake-framework/sdlf-utils/ingestion-examples/preprocessing/fargate-unzip/README.md

 # Output

-After a succesful execution of the Cloudformation template this artifact will deploy all the components in the solution architecture above that are inside the AWS cloud and are not part of the SDLF framework. i.e. landing bucket, landed files sqs, sqs lambda handler and an unzip fargate task that will execute an unzip fargate task every time that a file with the configured prefix and extension lands to the landing bucket.
+After a successful execution of the Cloudformation template this artifact will deploy all the components in the solution architecture above that are inside the AWS cloud and are not part of the SDLF framework. i.e. landing bucket, landed files sqs, sqs lambda handler and an unzip Fargate task that will execute an unzip Fargate task every time that a file with the configured prefix and extension lands to the landing bucket.